 If your case is denied again (and most cases are denied again at this stage), you must request a hearing before an Administrative Law Judge within 60 days.

-The hearings for Maine residents are conducted at the Office of Disability Adjudication and Review (ODAR) in Portland, Maine.
+The hearings for Maine residents are conducted in Portland, Maine at the Office of Hearings Operations (OHO) .
 The hearings are either held in person or by video conference.
 Videoconference hearings are also held in Augusta, Bangor and Presque Isle.
 At the hearing, the judge will review the medical evidence, hear your testimony, and may obtain testimony from a medical or vocational expert witness.

 Additionally, the Maine judges ask for a hearing brief from your legal representative.
 The hearing brief sets forth the background facts of your claim, the medical evidence, and a “theory of the case” telling the judge why your claim should be granted under the Social Security disability evaluation process.
 I think the hearing bief is very important, and I have listed ten top reasons to write a hearing brief.